 The scales toolbox in Chapters 10 to 12 provides extensive guidance for how to work with scales, focusing on solving common data visualisation problems.
 The practical goals of the toolbox mean that topics are introduced when they are most relevant: for example, scale transformations are discussed in relation to continuous position scales (Section 10.1.7) because that is the most common situation in which you might want to transform a scale.
 However, because ggplot2 aims to provide a grammar of graphics, there is nothing preventing you from transforming other kinds of scales (see Section 15.6).
-This chapter aims to illustrate these concepts: I’ll discuss the theory underpinning scales and guides, and give examples showing how concepts that I’ve discussed specifically for position or colour scales also apply elsewhere.
+This chapter aims to illustrate these concepts: We’ll discuss the theory underpinning scales and guides, and give examples showing how concepts that we’ve discussed specifically for position or colour scales also apply elsewhere.

 Formally, each scale is a function from a region in data space (the domain of the scale) to a region in aesthetic space (the range of the scale).
 The axis or legend is the inverse function, known as the guide: it allows you to convert visual properties back to data.
 You might find it surprising that axes and legends are the same type of thing, but while they look very different they have the same purpose: to allow you to read observations from the plot and map them back to their original values.
 The commonalities between the two are illustrated below: